 According to Directive 89/662/EEC, veterinary checks are to take place at the place of dispatch, and the competent authority at the place of destination may carry checks only by means of non-discriminatory spot-checks.
-In addition, Article 5 of Directive 89/662/EEC provides that the veterinary checks at the place of destination are limited to verifying the fulfilment of the requirements of EEA legislation.
-Hence veterinary checks on imports of egg and dairy products can only be aimed at verifying compliance with the requirements of relevant EEA legislation.
+In addition, Article 5 of Directive 89/662/EEC provides that the veterinary checks at the place of destination are limited to verifying the fulfilment of the requirements in the relevant EEA legislation.